FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early Key Notables in all our PDF Extended History products.

 Some of the Key family moved to Ireland, but this topic is not covered in this excerpt.
 Another 121 words(9 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Keys to arrive in North America:

-Key Settlers in the United States in the 17th Century
+Key Settlers in United States in the 17th Century

-Key Settlers in the United States in the 18th Century
+Key Settlers in United States in the 18th Century

-Key Settlers in the United States in the 19th Century
+Key Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.